 David Cranston founded the firm’s Environmental Group.
 He has specialized in environmental law for over 25 years and is recognized as one of the preeminent attorneys in the field.
-He is ranked as one of the leading environmental lawyers in California by Chambers USA (2013, 2014), which notes that clients describe Mr. Cranston as a “very strategic advocate” and “courtroom lawyer” who has achieved “amazingly positive results.”
-Mr. Cranston has also been recognized as one of the World’s Leading Environment Lawyers by Legal Media Group (2005) and a Southern California Super Lawyer in Environmental Law (2009-2015).
+He is ranked as one of the leading environmental lawyers in California by Chambers USA (2013-2017), which notes that clients describe Mr. Cranston as a “very strategic advocate” and “courtroom lawyer” who has achieved “amazingly positive results.”
+Mr. Cranston has also been recognized as one of the World’s Leading Environment Lawyers by Legal Media Group (2005, 2017), listed in Best Lawyers (2016-2017) and Southern California Super Lawyers in Environmental Law (2009-2017).

 Mr. Cranston’s broad-based experience ranges from the litigation of complex environmental disputes under CERCLA, CEQA, the Clean Air Act and the Clean Water Act to representation and counseling on regulatory and policy matters.
 Mr. Cranston emphasizes the implementation of cost-effective and innovative strategies for favorable resolution of environmental disputes through alternative dispute resolution and, when necessary, litigation.